-Still More about the Variations
+Still More About the Variations

 Welcome back.
 If you have found this hidden page, you must be willing to delve even deeper into the layers of The Oregon Variations.
 The Navillus Press returns to ask the author more dangerous questions.